• Lab for Cell Dynamics

 Hao-Kuen Lin

-Hao-Kuen is currently studying at NTU medical school.
+Hao-Kuen was studying at NTU medical school.
 He is intrigued by the unsolved questions in science and wishes to know it better through bioinformatics.
 He now focuses on modeling cancer metabolism to identify interesting properties!

 broken image